terrytangyuan/terrytangyuan.github.com/_posts/2019-11-19-sponsor-open-source-through-github.markdown

 * Tools: [reticulate](https://github.com/rstudio/reticulate) and [jpmml-sparkml-lightgbm](https://github.com/alipay/jpmml-sparkml-lightgbm).

 There are other projects that I have contributed to as I come across areas of improvements.
-Please visit my [projects page](https://terrytangyuan.github.io/projects/) and [Github page](http://github.com/terrytangyuan/) for more details.
+Please visit my [projects page](https://terrytangyuan.github.io/projects/) and [GitHub page](http://github.com/terrytangyuan/) for more details.

 Other things related to open source worth mentioning here are:
 * I am an editor of [Journal of Open Source Software](https://joss.theoj.org/) on areas of machine learning, distributed systems, and cloud computing.